Winter War in popular culture: Films and television

 The play There Shall Be No Night (1940) by the American playwright Robert E. Sherwood was inspired by a moving Christmas 1939 broadcast to America by the war correspondent Bill White of CBS.
 The play was produced on Broadway in 1940 and won the 1941 Pulitzer Prize for Drama.

 The American film Ski Patrol (1940), made by the Hollywood master Milton Krasner, features a Finnish reserve unit defending the border from the Soviets.
 The film took great historical liberties in its storyline.

-The 1956 Finnish film Evakko, directed by Ville Salminen, It's subject the evacuation of Karelians from their homeland.
+The 1956 Finnish film Evakko, directed by Ville Salminen, about the evacuation of Karelians from their homeland.

-The Finnish movie Talvisota (1989), based on the 1984 novel of the same name by Antti Tuuri, tells the story of a Finnish platoon of reservists from Kauhava that belonged to the 23rd Infantry Regiment, which was almost only of men from Southern Ostrobothnia.
+The Finnish movie Talvisota (1989), based on the 1984 novel of the same name by Antti Tuuri, tells the story of a Finnish platoon of reservists from Kauhava that belonged to the 23rd Infantry Regiment, consisting mostly of men from Southern Ostrobothnia.

 The documentary Fire and Ice: The Winter War of Finland and Russia (2006) shows how the Winter War influenced World War II and how Finland mobilised against the world's largest military power.

-In 2011, Philip Kaufman began filming HBO's Hemingway & Gellhorn (first airdate May 28, 2012), which features Martha Gellhorn (played by Nicole Kidman) reporting from Finland during The Winter War.
+From Philip Kaufman HBO's Hemingway & Gellhorn (2012), which features Martha Gellhorn (played by Nicole Kidman) reporting from Finland during The Winter War.
 Steven Wiig portrays Simo Häyhä, who led a group of Finnish soldiers to shelter.